Niniek Kun Naryatie: Ambassador to Argentina

 In October 2017 Niniek was nominated by President Joko Widodo as ambassador to Argentina, with concurrent accreditation Paraguay and Uruguay.
 Upon passing an assessment by the House of Representative's first commission between 23 and 24 October 2017, she was sworn in as ambassador on 20 February 2018.
 She presented her credentials to the President of Argentina Mauricio Macri on 16 May 2018, President of Uruguay Tabaré Vázquez on 8 April 2019, President of Paraguay Mario Abdo Benítez on 23 April 2019.

 As ambassadors she led efforts to strengthen relations, which included maximizing trade and supporting the independence struggle of Indonesia in international forums.
 She specifically focused on prioritizing economic diplomacy and protection of Indonesian citizens.
 She aimed to establish a transit house in Montevideo, Uruguay, for Indonesian citizens, primarily seafarers, who faced employment and other issues.
 Her husband also supported Niniek's work in promoting Indonesia, by using the gamelan and angklung instruments available in the embassy to teach Indonesian culture, including gamelan, to locals.
 Niniek often prepared Indonesian cuisine after practice sessions for the gamelan group in Argentina, which had about 20 local members.

 During the COVID-19 pandemic in Argentina, the embassy formed a COVID-19 task force in early March 2020 to contact and ensure the health status of all estimated 200 Indonesian citizens in Argentina, Paraguay, and Uruguay.
 Niniek implemented a work from home policy for embassy staff to protect the embassy's diplomatic assets.
 Due to the ongoing lockdown implemented by the Argentinian government at that time, the embassy accommodated 19 stranded Indonesian citizens in the embassy complex.

 Later life

 After retiring from diplomatic service, Niniek joined the Indonesian Red Cross Society, serving as a board member for public and international relations.
 She was re-appointed to serve as a board member for international relations on 20 December 2024, serving until 2029.

+In November 2023, as a Central Executive Board member of the Indonesian Red Cross Society, Niniek announced the organization's commitment of Rp 2.9 billion (approximately US$185,000) in humanitarian aid to Gaza amid the Israel-Hamas conflict, including medical supplies, food, and shelter materials, to be delivered via partner organizations.